LAKELAND INDUSTRIES INC New Standards Disclosure

 Income Taxes

 In December 2023, the FASB issued ASU 2023-09, “Income Taxes (Topic 740): Improvements to Income Tax Disclosures.”
 This guidance requires a public entity to disclose in their rate reconciliation table additional categories of information about federal, state and foreign income taxes and to provide more details about the reconciling items in some categories if the items meet a quantitative threshold.
 The guidance also requires all entities to disclose annually income taxes paid (net of refunds received) disaggregated by federal (national), state and foreign taxes and to disaggregate the information by jurisdiction based on a quantitative threshold.
 This guidance is effective for annual periods beginning after December 15, 2024.
 Early adoption is permitted, and this guidance should be applied prospectively but there is the option to apply it retrospectively.
-The Company has prospectively adopted the provisions of this guidance in conjunction with our Form 10-K for our fiscal year ending January 31, 2026.
+The Company plans to adopt the provisions of this guidance in conjunction with our Form 10-K for our fiscal year ending January 31, 2026.

 Disaggregation of Income Statement Expenses